-THE FIVE COMMANDMENTS FOR NEW LEGISLATION ON AIDS The Hon.
+THE FIVE COMMANDMENTS FOR NEW LEGISLATION ON ALDS The Hon.
 Justice Michael Kirby, CMG

-AIDS REACHES.
-THE COURTS
+AIDS REACHES THE COURTS

-A fortnight ago in Sydney, Australia, I was sitting with two colleagues in the Court of Criminal Appeal.
-The three judges sat there in the Banco Court, dressed in the silken robes of crimson, traditionally worn for criminal appeals.
+A month ago in Sydney, Australia, I was sitting with two colleagues in the Court of Criminal Appeal.
 A prisoner was brought in.
 His appeal was against the severity of his sentence.
 At the heart of the reasons nominated by his counsel was the fact that the prisoner had Acquired Immune Deficiency Syndrome (AIDS).
-The authorities had not issued the guards with yellow gloves.1 Perhaps they thought yellow would clash with crimson!
-Perhaps they thought crimson, undiluted, was the proper colour for the case.

 The offence of the appellant was a shocking one.
 He had been convicted of repeated rape of a young woman, two days after his earlier release from gaol, on parole.
 He had a long list of convictions, although none of a sexual character.
 Fortunately, the young woman, his victim, was tested and her blood was found negative to the presence of the AIDS anti-bodies.
 The prisoner sought reduction of his sentence of seven years imprisonment for three reasons.
 The first was that, although he was within "category C" (and thus presently symptom free) the likelihood was that he would advance to serious and possibly fatal AIDS symptoms.
-Certainly the papers of this conference suggest a rising toll of death and serious disability falling upon those who have been found by the HIV anti-body test to have been exposed to the AIDS virus.2
+Certainly the papers of this conference suggest a rising toll of death and serious disability falling upon those who have been found by the HIV anti-body test to have been exposed to the AIDS virus.1